-The attractive uni-directional bezel, stainless steel case, dark blue polyurethane strap and blue dial are a thing of beauty.
-The watch also comes with a one-way rotating elapsed time, is ISO-certified with a water resistance of up to 200m of depth.
+The attractive uni-directional bezel, stainless steel case, dark blue polyurethane strap, and blue dial are a thing of beauty.
+This diver from Citizen also comes with a one-way rotating elapsed time, is ISO-certified with a water-resistance of up to 200m of depth.
 You can easily view the features and dials of the watch even when your meters below the surface of the ocean, thanks to the illuminated hands of the dial.

 It also features high-quality Japanese quartz movement which tells the time very accurately and makes the watch highly durable.
-You don’t need to worry about taking the watch in harsh conditions.
+You won’t need to worry about taking the watch in harsh conditions.
 Why?
-The dial is made of tough mineral glass, making your timepiece immune to scratches and bumps.
+Because the dial is made of tough mineral glass, making your timepiece immune to scratches and bumps.

-Lets take into account it’s excellently-detailed features.
-This watch has a Japanese automatic movement, fantastic appearance, and amazing affordability.
+Let’s take into account it’s excellently-detailed features.
+This watch from Seiko has a Japanese automatic movement, a fantastic appearance, and amazing affordability.
 The Seiko 5 Automatic Black Dial Stainless Steel Watch is pretty much the most quintessential watch that you could possibly own.

-If you found a couple of diver watches from the brand, you will notice that the case pretty much has a universal fit which measures in at 42 mm x 45 mm x 14 mm.
-These proportions exude comfort and wear ability without the usual brushed and polished surfaces.
+If you found a couple of diver watches from the brand, you will notice that the case pretty much has a universal fit that measures 42 mm x 45 mm x 14 mm.
+These proportions exude comfort and wearability without the usual brushed and polished surfaces.

-The stainless steel strap measures in at 22 mm.
-They can be exchanged with a different strap like sailcloth, for instance.
+The stainless steel strap measures 22 mm.
+They can be exchanged with different strap-like sailcloth, for instance.

 4: Citizen Eco-Drive ProMaster